samjaninf/OFN-User-Guide---Master/products.md

 Some examples of how to list different types of products, and how these listing will present in your online store are provided below.

-> Note: For products usually sold by the kg, it’s best to list the product for sale in increments, of 100g or higher, depending on the product.
+> Note: For products usually sold by the kg, it’s best to list the product for sale in increments, of 100g or higher.
+The customer can't order .3 kilograms to get 300g because you can only order in whole numbers, so instead list the item in 100g increments and they can order 3.
+The size will depend on the product (e.g. most customers won't purchase 1kg or garlic).
 This makes it easier to list and prepare the order.

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/05/Green-Beans1.png "Green Beans example")